mih/Psignifit-3.x/doc-src/PSYCHOMETRICFUNCTIONS.rst

     F ( x; \alpha, \beta ) = \frac{1}{1+\exp( -\frac{x-\alpha}{\beta} ) }.

 logistic + mw
-    This parameterization was used in [Kuss_et_al_2005]_ for bayesian inference on psychometric functions.
+    This parameterization was used in [Kuss_et_al_2005]_ for Bayesian inference on psychometric functions.
     It reads:

 .. math::